simbarras/celeritas-docs/geant4-sandbox/overview_Pythia/overview_pythia.rst

 .. figure:: figures/processesHist_EM.svg

-   Overall contribution of each physics process for the EM physics list (G4EmStandardPhysics).
+   Overall contribution of each physics process for G4EmStandardPhysics.

 .. figure:: figures/particleVsProcess_EM_noIonIoni.svg

    Relevance of each physics process for any given particle for EM physics (G4EmStandardPhysics).
 Ion ionization was left out of this plot, since too many ions are produced and are both not the focus of this overview nor very relevant for the overall simulation (see 1D histogram).
 The numbers in each row add up to 1.